About

 OR

-Add a generous dollop of jam and some clotted cream (or whipped cream or mascarpone) for added indulgence.
+Add a generous dollop of strawberry jam or grape jelly and some clotted cream (or whipped cream or mascarpone) for added indulgence.
 That of course is my favorite way to enjoy these classic cream scones. 🙂

 The Best Classic Cream Scones recipe - Step by step recipe with tips on how to make perfect flaky, buttery cream scones, that are so addictive!
 Easy to make and delicious.